AnyLog-co/documentation/high availability.md

 # High Availability (HA)

-AnyLog can be configured such that data is highly available.
-The HA process is such that multiple Operators maintain the same data such that if an Operator fails, the data is available on a surviving Operator and queries are directed to the surviving node.
+To achieve highly availability, AnyLog nodes are configured such that multiple Operators maintain copies of the data such that if an Operator fails, the data is available on a surviving Operator and queries are directed to the surviving node.
 This document explains how to configure AnyLog to provide High Availability, and details the commands that monitor and report on the HA state.

-This document extends the explanations in [Data Distribution and Configuration](data%20distribution%20and%20configuration.md#data-distribution-and-configuration).

 ## Overview